selesse/marathon-trainer/README.md

 Building the Code
 -----------------

-To build the code, compile the code, run all the tests, and export the jar into the "release" directory, type:
+To compile the code, run all the tests, and publish the jar into the `release` directory, type the following:

     gradle